mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 >
 >  The complete models referenced in this exercise are available in this folder location.

-As the interfaces have already been defined for each of the digital twins that will be used in the proof-of-concept, it is time to construct the actual graph of digital twins.
+Fore the purposes of this exercise, the interfaces have already been defined for each of the digital twins that will be used in the proof-of-concept, it is time to construct the actual graph of digital twins.
 The flow for building a graph is straightforward:

 * Import the model definitions
 * Create twin instances from the appropriate models